Prototypr/prototypr-frontend/README.md

 ## How to run

 1. Clone this repo to your machine
-2. Run `npm install` from the project folder (we are using node v14.17.4)
+2. Run `npm install --no-optional` from the project folder (we are using node v14.17.4)
 3. Set up the environmental variables (see nect section)
 4. `npm run dev`

+`npm install --no-optional` - some @prototypr packages are not public, --no-optional is required to skip installing them.

 ## Set up .env variables